 The School is a five-day residential course, and covers the following topics:

-- Energy as a global issue.
-In a series of lectures by internationally reknown scientists, we introduce the current state of the energy system, its relationship with other global issues, and the key trends and indicators; we then identify the system’s weak points from the technical, economical, and social perspective, and outline some of the possible solutions and future scenarios – including that of the hydrogen economy.
+- Energy: a global societal challenge.
+In a series of lectures by internationally renowned scientists, we present the current state of the energy system, its relationship with other global issues, and the key trends and indicators; we then identify the system’s weak points from the technical, economical, and social perspective, and outline some of the possible solutions and future scenarios – including that of the hydrogen economy.

-- Focus on electrical systems, storage, and transport.
-As the energy balance shifts towards an increase in the use of electricity, the recent and upcoming evolution of the electricity dispatching and distribution systems is described, and the corresponding enabling technologies are presented – including the key roles of the smart-grid and storage technologies, and their relation to the changing world of transport systems with the advent of electric mobility.
+- The integration of electrical systems, storage, and transport.
+As the energy balance shifts towards an increase in the use of electricity, the recent and upcoming evolution of the electricity dispatching and distribution systems is described, and the corresponding enabling technologies are presented – including the key role of smart-grids and storage technologies, and their relation to the impending electrification of the transport sector.

 - Frontiers in energy research and special topics.
 Internationally renowned scientists present their frontier research on energy topics and their vision; industry experts present their experience and outlook for the future of energy.